 Where such a disabled beneficiary is in receipt of means tested benefits, it is arguable that reserving money in a s89 trust, means the funds are effectively earmarked for that person, potentially this could have implications in the future when being reassessed for means tested benefits.

-Okay, so if you were able to pay a fixed fee to set up a discretionary trust in your lifetime, and you can then transfer any amount up to 325,000 of assets into it.
-If you are a couple it would be twice this amount.
-You can transfer your house in and some investments and cash, and retain everything else in your own name(s).
+Okay, so if you were able to pay a fixed fee to set up a discretionary trust in your lifetime, and you can then transfer any amount up to £325,000 of assets into it.
+If you are a couple, it would be twice this amount.
+You can transfer your house in and some investments and cash and retain everything else in your own name(s).
 Whilst you are alive you keep control of the trust(s) as the main trustees.
 Nothing else changes, life carries on as it is.
-If you need to move house, you can.
+If you need to move to a new house, you can.
 If you need access to the capital or income from the trust, you can.

-Probate costs, death and remarriage of the surviving spouse can see your childrens inheritance go to the new wife or husband, children inheriting at the wrong time (divorce, bankruptcy, not good with money, drugs or alcohol to name a few), saving the children from paying Inheritance Tax, Claims on the estate and self funding for care cost, are all risks to your assets.
+Probate costs, death and remarriage of the surviving spouse can see your children’s inheritance go to the new wife or husband, children inheriting at the wrong time (divorce, bankruptcy, not good with money, drugs or alcohol to name a few), saving the children from paying Inheritance Tax, Claims on the estate are all risks to your assets.